 While it is not permissible to submit work which has been submitted, either partially or in full, either for their current Honour School or qualification, or for another Honour School or qualification of this University (except where the Special Regulations for the subject permit this), or for a qualification at any other institution, it is permissible to use work that has been written during the course of a candidate's studies (e.g. formative essays).
+It is also acceptable for students to use material contained in their Research Design Essay in the final version of the thesis they submit for their MPhil providing (i) it has not been submitted in whole or in part for another degree of the University of Oxford, or a degree of any other university; (ii) the thesis itself is substantially new.

 All online submissions and examinations will be screened by Turnitin.
 As students will have unfettered access to literature, pre-prepared notes and web-based resources, there is increased risk of copying and pasting information from other people's work and presenting it as your own (plagiarism), or working with other students to complete an assessment that should be taken independently (collusion).
 Plagiarism and collusion are serious offences.
-If either plagiarism or collusion are suspected in your work, you may be asked to attend an interview with a member of the Board of Examiners where you will be given the chance to discuss the issues.